higherintelligence/CheckPointBook-Scripts/Errata_and_Notes.md

 ## Chapter 1 - Introduction to Check Point Firewalls and Threat Prevention Products
  ### Page 13

-  **Note:**
+  >**Note**

-  _One effect of a SMS being down for a long time is that CRL retrieval can fail after the cache expires in a week, which will break certificate-based VPNs and various other certificate-based operations._
+  >One effect of a SMS being down for a long time is that CRL retrieval can fail after the cache expires in a week, which will break certificate-based VPNs and various other certificate-based operations.

 ## Chapter 3 – Building a Check Point Lab Environment – Part 1
 ## Chapter 4 – Building a Check Point Lab Environment – Part 2
 ### Page 67 to Page 147

- **Note:**
+ >**Note**

- _Chapters 3 and 4 are now replaced by the updated Check Point Lab Rapid Deployment Guide in this book’s GitHub repository.
+ >_Chapters 3 and 4 are now replaced by the updated Check Point Lab Rapid Deployment Guide in this book’s GitHub repository.
 The guide referencing updated scripts in book’s GitHub repository and is available at: https://github.com/PacktPublishing/Check-Point-Firewall-Administration-R81.10-/blob/main/Check%20Point%20Lab%20Rapid%20Deployment%20Guide.pdf
  This is done to address inaccuracies in the way the scripts were depicted in the book, changes introduced in VirtualBox v.
 7.0.X and to speed-up and simplify the lab deployment process._